aws-samples/foundation-model-benchmarking-tool/README.md

 1. **Data Ingestion via S3** : Configure two buckets within your aws account:

-    * A ***read bucket*** that will contain the `tokenizer files`, `prompt template`, `source/raw data` and `scripts` (in bring your own model case).
+    * ***S3 read bucket***: This bucket will contain the `tokenizer files`, `prompt template`, `source/raw data` and `scripts` (in bring your own model case).
 This bucket will be responsible only for read actions on data that needs to be used in writing metrics and results to the second ***write bucket***.

-    * With the ***write bucket***, as you run the harness, all data will be read from the read bucket and tests, metrics and reports will automatically be generated in an organized way within the write bucket after each run.
+    * ***S3 write bucket***: As you run the harness, all data will be read from the read bucket and tests, metrics and reports will automatically be generated in an organized way within the write bucket after each run.

 * **The ***read bucket*** will have the following contents**:

     1. **Tokenizer Directory**:  We currently use the `Llama 2 Tokenizer` for counting prompt and generation tokens.
-Now you can also use your own custom tokenizer by downloading the  tokenizer files and running it using the `autotokenizer` function from hugging face.

 The use of the LLama2 model is governed by the Meta license.
 In order to download the tokenizer, visit the website and accept the License before requesting access here: [meta approval form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).

+    * Now you can also use your own custom tokenizer by downloading the  tokenizer files and running it using the `autotokenizer` function from hugging face.

-    * Create a directory called "Tokenizer" (flexible to change) in your ***S3 read bucket***.
+        1. Create a directory called "Tokenizer" (flexible to change) in your ***S3 read bucket***.
 Bring the tokenizer files for your specific model.
 Once you have configured these files in this directory, the `FMBT` harness will execute and process your custom tokenizer logic for you.
 This directory should contain the files below:

             * `tokenizer.json`
             * `config.json`

     2. **Source Data Directory**: Create a `source data` directory storing the dataset you want to use to benchmark with. `FMBT` uses `Q&A` datasets from the [`LongBench dataset`](https://github.com/THUDM/LongBench). _Support for bring your own dataset will be added soon_.